warmist/scripts/docs/agitation-rebalance.rst

 encourage forgotten beasts to attack at their maximum rate.
 The chance of forgotten beast attack is capped at 33% per layer, but unlike cavern invasions, you can have as many forgotten beast attacks in a season as you have layers.
+With high irritation and/or high fortress wealth, forgotten beasts can invade a cavern before you discover it.

 You can wall off the caverns to insulate your fort from the invasions, but invaders will continue to spawn and build up over time.
 Cavern invaders spawn